 The holly-jolly can be full of folly.
 You’ve got years of delicate dynamics at play: Maybe the in-laws are in town.
 Maybe you’re meeting your sibling’s partner for the first time.
 Maybe your friends are those people who seem just next to impossible to gift for.
 And there’s plenty of gifting to do.
 In fact, you’ve got entire stockings to stuff.
 So, how to navigate such fraught terrain without making an underwhelming first impression or becoming an outlaw to your in-laws?
+How about a unique gift that would wow them?
+Maybe get them some personalized photo keychains for their stockings?
+If that’s not their taste you can always look online for some help.
+In some cases, you may look to the odd gift guide to help you find that perfect gift.
+For instance, if your in-laws are foodies you can check out gift guides similar to this instant pot holiday gift guide to find the perfect present for them.

 One classic approach is to focus on the essentials.
 You might not know what they want, the thinking goes, but you know what they need.
 And yeah, that’s true.
 Sure.
 But it’s also a bit uninspired.
 Who’s going to get stoked about a pair of socks?
 Especially when pulling them out of a gigantic version of themselves.
 The impulse is right, but the execution is off.
 If you’re going to get ‘em something they need, it should still be something they enjoy.